Superman Unchained

-Superman Unchained is a 2013–14 comic book miniseries published by DC Comics, and featuring the superhero Superman, as he encounters a powerful new opponent named W.R.A.I.T.H. who may be his match.
+Superman Unchained is a 2013–14 comic book miniseries published by the comic book publishing company DC Comics, and featuring the superhero Superman, as he encounters a powerful new opponent named W.R.A.I.T.H. who may be his match.
 Originally billed as ongoing, the series launched in June 2013 to mark Superman's 75th anniversary, two days before the release of the feature film Man of Steel, and ran for a year and a half.
 A continuation of DC's 2011 relaunch of its entire monthly line of books known as The New 52, the series was written by Scott Snyder and illustrated by Jim Lee and Scott Williams.
 The entire story received largely positive reviews.

 Publication history

 A new Superman title was first rumored by Rich Johnston.
 Johnston speculated that a series titled Man of Steel, written by Scott Snyder and drawn by Jim Lee would launch in 2013, to coincide with the film of the same name.

 DC Comics later announced a new Superman series at the New York Comic Con in autumn 2012, to be written by Scott Snyder with art by Jim Lee.

 The official title of the series was revealed as Superman Unchained.
 To celebrate Superman's 75th anniversary, the series was launched on June 12, 2013, two days before the release of the feature film Man of Steel.
 The series also featured a back-up feature, written by Scott Snyder and illustrated by Dustin Nguyen.

 Snyder has noted that the series, "like Court of Owls for Batman, it's a character piece for Clark—it's going to challenge him to his core".
 Explaining his approach to Superman Unchained:

 As part of the 75th anniversary celebration, Superman Unchained #1 (June 2013) shipped with eight variant covers, each one drawn in the style of a different comic book era featuring Superman.
 Superman Unchained #2 (July 2013) and Superman Unchained #3 (August 2013) also were published in multiple editions bearing variant covers echoing the styles of various periods in Superman history.

 The first issue included a double-sized fold-out poster; it fits in as an actual page of the story.

 The series was set to conclude in April 2014 with issue #9, but following delays in publication, issues #8 and #9 were cancelled and re-solicited at a later date.